LeapfrogDAO/HarmonicVAE/README.md

 # HarmonicVAE Feedback System

-🎵 **Think you can out-emote an AI?** Step right up to the HarmonicVAE Feedback System—where *you* get to tell our musical robot overlord if its beats make you boogie, bawl, or just yawn.
+🎵 **AI wif emote** Step right up to the HarmonicVAE Feedback System—where *you* get to tell our musical robot overlord if its beats make you boogie, bawl, or just yawn.
 This isn’t just feedback; it’s a vibe check for AI-generated tunes, complete with pulsing visuals that groove harder than your uncle at a wedding reception. 🎶

 HarmonicVAE is an AI composer with big dreams (and maybe a few sour notes), and it needs *your* human soul to help it evolve.
 Rate its jams, spin the emotion wheel, and drop some truth bombs—it’s like music therapy, but for a machine.
 Let’s make AI music that doesn’t just play in elevators!